Depart the United States for Madagascar.

 Continue north to Antsirabe, the third-largest city in Madagascar, known for its French colonial architecture.
 En route, stop in Ambositra, a 5-hour drive, to visit a workshop and discuss commerce in rural Madagascar.
 Enjoy lunch in Ambositra and drive approximately 2-hours to check in at your hotel in Antsirabe.
 This evening, enjoy a group dinner at Guesthouse Madalief with a talk from a Madalief Foundation representative about social work and projects.

 After breakfast, begin the final leg of the journey back to Antananarivo.
 En route, visit the small town of Ambatolampy, approximately 3-hours' drive time, and its aluminum pot factory for a glimpse into this Madagascan industry.
 Though this factory is small-scale, one craftsman can still make as many as 20 of these robust pots per day.
 Visit the local market to hear about the seasonality of foods available and how commerce works here.
 Have lunch at a local restaurant in town and then continue another 3-hours to the capital city.
+Farewell dinner this evening at La Varangue who specializes in dinners based on revisited Malagasy flavors, in a warm setting with traditional architecture.

 Explore the city during a drive to Ambohimanga Royal Hill, (about 1.5 to 2 hours' drive depending on the traffic), a hilltop fortress and UNESCO World Heritage Site.
 Explore the palace dwellings and heritage of Madagascar, and then head to lunch at an open-air restaurant.
 This traditional meal is also be accompanied by the singing and dancing of a local dance troupe.
 Return to the hotel for dinner and time to pack, enjoying the use of a day room while awaiting departure flights.
 In the evening, head to the airport for the flight back to the U.S.